CameronC17/SpriterJS/README.md

 # SpriterJS

-Welcome to spriteJS.
+Welcome to spriterJS.

-To use spriteJS, first include `sprite.js` above all of your js files in the HTML.
+To use spriterJS, first include `spriteJS.js` above all of your js files in the HTML.

 `<script type="text/javascript" src="js/spriteJS.js"></script>`